This article was updated on September 20, 2022

-- Team up – This event takes more than one business to pull off, so reach out to your neighbors.
-If you have a member account on Nextdoor, use it to easily connect with your whole community and find other local businesses to join in the festivities.
+- Team up - This event takes more than one business to pull off, so reach out to your neighbors.
+If you have a neighbor account on Nextdoor, use it to easily connect with your whole community and find other local businesses to join in the festivities.

-- Set up – Organize your store to make it clear from the outside that you’re one of the designated trick-or-treat stops.
+- Set up – Organize your storefront to make it clear from the outside that you’re one of the designated trick-or-treat stops.
 Since you’re organizing the event, it might make sense to have it begin or end at your business.

 - Offer something unique – Candy and treats are definitely essential to this event, but you should also consider offering something related to your business as well.
 If you’re a brewery, be sure to have some pints poured for the parents.
 If you make candles, offer some samples to the families that stop in.
 Find a way to get your business on the mind of all those who come by.
 Branded treats are a great Halloween promotion idea that will keep shoppers coming back for more.

 While trick-or-treating is an activity aimed at kids, parents often appreciate and remember when a small business does something for the family.
 By putting this event together you’re not only keeping your business on their minds, but you’re also creating positive associations with your brand that can pay off in the long run.

 Before the weather gets too chilly, bring your community together outside for a Halloween-themed scavenger hunt.
 Find a large open space and invite neighbors to follow the Halloween-themed clues to discover the prizes.

 Consider incorporating these aspects into your scavenger hunt to encourage turnout and get the word out, including: